lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Viewing only the selected data column names can be done by clicking the funnel icon to filter the columns of interest.

 **5. Restrictng the range of selected data**:
-For the retrieval of only the data which meet specific constraints is desired, one can use the "constraints" column to specify query parameters.
+For the retrieval of only the data which meet specific constraints, one can use the "constraints" column to specify query parameters.
 For example, entering "> 300" in the "Constraints" box in the "g_ap03Flux" will restrict the entries at > 300 nJy.

 The removal of filters and resetting of the table view at any time is by using the "Reset Column Selections & Constraints" button above the upper-right corner of the table.